CodingDemon1/Mail-Definer/README.md

 ## Description

-MailDefiner is a email testing website.
-It was created to test your mails.
+MailDefiner is a versatile email testing platform that allows users to send and track emails efficiently.
+With features like inbox monitoring and spam testing, it ensures your emails reach their intended recipients with ease while providing insights into their status.

 ## Features